getting-around

 Is Jaén Walkable?

 Very much so.
-The cathedral, the Arab baths, the old Jewish quarter, and the main plazas are all within a compact area you can cover in a morning.
+The cathedral, the Arab baths, the old Jewish quarter, and the main plazas are all within a compact enough area you can cover in a morning.

 Jaén gets far fewer tourists than the coastal cities, which means the pavements are quiet, the pace is slow, and nobody is trying to sell you a segway tour.